tprotestt/100-days-of-code/log.md

 **Thoughts:** Going to start from the ground up with some bootstrap tutorials tomorrow.
 Getting kind of sick of not knowing what files I need.

+### Day 20: April 7th, 2018 (Bootstrap from the top!)
+#####

+**Today's Progress**: Started a bootstrap coding challenge

+**Thoughts:** Need to remind myself to stop trying to jump straight in and start from the ground up.
+The last 3 years of my job was trial by fire coding wise, so it's time to break the habit and form new and more productive ones.